-2. Compositionality
+2 Compositionality

 What it is that defines the symbolic model is itself a matter of debate.
-But as Fodor and Pylyshyn make clear, there are several strands to the basic picture.
-First, it is assumed that there exist a relatively small (perhaps finite) stock of basic representational ingredients: something like words, atoms, or other simplexes.
-Second, there are grammatical formation rules, specifying how two or more representational structures can be put together to make complexes.
-(Words of English are good examples of simplexes, and sentences and other complex phrases of natural language are good examples of complexes.
-But words have various additional properties-such as having spellings, being formulable in a consensual medium between and among people so as to serve as vehicles for communication, etc.-that aren't taken to be essential to the symbolic paradigm.)
-Third, it is assumed that the simplexes have some meaning or semantic content: something in the world that they mean, denote, represent, or signify.
-Fourth, and crucially, the meanings of the complexes are assumed to be built up, in a systematic way, from the meanings of the constituents.
+But as Fodor and Pylyshyn make clear, there are several strands to the basic picture:

+- It is assumed that there exist a relatively small (perhaps finite) stock of basic representational ingredients: something like words, atoms, or other entities we can call simplexes. - 2.
+There are grammatical formation rules, specifying how two or more representational structures can be put together to make complexes.6 - It is assumed that the simplexes have some meaning or semantic content: something in the world that they mean, denote, represent, or signify. - 4.
+Finally-and crucially-the meanings of the complexes are assumed to be built up, in a systematic way, from the meanings of the constituents.